March 1, 1999

 Overcast, 36 degrees at 1:16pm.

-Found some newspaper clippings of Mother's - Author Jim Ballard addressed the Springfield Area Council for Excellence at the SIS Center in 1995, Mrs. John B. McGahan of Wilbraham Road had a girl in 1973 plus a 1975 flyer for John Sheedy, who serviced Father's hearing aide for some time.
+Found some newspaper clippings of Mother's about how author Jim Ballard addressed the Springfield Area Council for Excellence at the SIS Center in 1995, how Mrs. John B. McGahan of Wilbraham Road had a girl in 1973 plus a 1975 flyer for John Sheedy, who serviced Father's hearing aide for some time.

 Got about three inches of snow yesterday, so I was out shoveling at 8:30am.
 By the time I finished the driveway the sun was brightly shining.
 Nobody home at Colleen's.